Rosberg wins in Mexico a week after title defeat

 Russian Daniil Kvyat was fourth for Red Bull, ahead of Australian Ricciardo with Brazilian Felipe Massa sixth for Williams.

-The Force India pair of Nico Hulkenberg and Sergio Perez, the local hero and crowd favourite, finished seventh and eighth.
+The Force India pair of Nico Hulkenberg and Sergio Perez, the local hero and crowd favorite, finished seventh and eighth.

 Perez, whose every appearance in the baseball stadium area had the crowd leaping in excitement, became the first Mexican to score a point in a home race since Pedro Rodriguez in 1970 and only the second ever